chrisephoto/wheel-database/md/GUIDELINES.md

 * construction: Method of construction (*should match values from pre-populated construction filter*)
 * style: Style of wheel (*should match values from pre-populated style filter*)
 * link: Link to webpage with more information (*usually an archived copy of the brand's website*)
-* images: Array of URLs of images (*images should be hosted in the images folder using the filename convention discussed above*)
+* images: Array of filenames (with extension) of images (*images should be hosted in the images folder in a subfolder whose name is the wheel ID using the filename convention discussed above*)
 * sizes: A list of available sizes
   * diameter: Wheel diameter in inches
   * width: Width in inches
-  * pcd: For wheels with multi PCD write out all PCDs in full in ascending order separated by a forward slash (*ie: 4x114.3/5x114.3*) for wheels with multi holes at the same PCD only write the basic fitment (*ie: 4x100 not 8x100*)
+  * pcd: For wheels with multi PCD write out each PCD on it's own line, in full (*ie: 4x114.3*) in ascending order.
+For wheels with multi holes at the same PCD only write the basic fitment (*ie: 4x100 not 8x100*)
   * offsets: Forward slash separated list of all offsets for the given diameter, width, and pcd (*may need to be separated if color availability changes per offset*)
   * colors: Forward slash separated list of all colors for the given diameter, width, pcd, and offsets